On Being: Being in Time: God

 6. When people of faith make this mistake, they tend to become arrogant and intolerant, believing that they alone are in possession of the truth.
 Such faiths have perpetrated the greatest evils known to humankind.

-7. A humble faith, however, enabling one to speak to being as to a loved one, and to receive an answer, can be a source of great good.
+7. A humble faith, however, enabling one to speak to being as to a loved one, and to receive what one takes as an answer, can be a source of great good.

 Previous